magik-sword/LLM-Project/README.md

 * Download the GPT_2.ipynb notebook and open it in Google Colab
 * Edit the notebook to your specific file path for the CSV
 * Change runtime type to T4 GPU and run the notebook
-* Paste the prompt.txt file into a ChatGPT-5 chat session and evaluate the results
+* Paste the prompt.txt file into a ChatGPT-5 chat session and evaluate the results.

 ### Overview of Files in Repository

 * **example.csv:** Expected format for the dataset to use in training.
-* **results.txt:** Authorship predictions alongside eacg poem in the test set.
+* **results.txt:** Authorship predictions alongside each poem in the test set.
 * **prompt.txt:** Test set poems that can be given to ChatGPT-5 to make predictions on.
 * **GPT_2.ipynb:** Preprocesses the data, trains, and evaluates the GPT-2 model.
-Creates the prompt and results text files.
+Creates prompt.txt and results.txt.

 ### Required Software